digistam/DevelopingDataProducts/test.md

 Graph information
 ========================================================
-The Graph explorer will show some important details about the network, like who's connected to who and which nodes have an higher degree than other nodes
+Graph explorer will show some important details about the network, like who's connected to who and which nodes have an higher degree than other nodes.

 ```
        Donald Goofy Minnie Mickey